gurinina/RNA-seq-analysis/lessons/01-DGE_setup_and_overview.md

 >**NOTE:**
 > If you are using **cell lines** and are unsure whether or not you have prepared biological or technical replicates, take a look at [this link](https://web.archive.org/web/20170807192514/http://www.labstats.net:80/articles/cell_culture_n.html).
 This is a useful resource in helping you determine how best to set up your *in-vitro* experiment.

 ### Differential expression analysis workflow

 To model counts appropriately when performing a differential expression analysis, there are a number of software packages that have been developed for differential expression analysis of RNA-seq data.
 Even as new methods are continuously being developed a few  tools are generally recommended as best practice, e.g. **[DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html)** and **[EdgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html)**.
 Both these tools use the negative binomial model, employ similar methods, and typically, yield similar results.
 They are pretty stringent, and have a good balance between sensitivity and specificity (reducing both false positives and false negatives).

-**[Limma-Voom](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2014-15-2-r29)** is another set of tools often used together for DE analysis, but this method may be less sensitive for small sample sizes.
-This method is recommended when the number of biological replicates per group grows large (> 20).

-Many studies describing comparisons between these methods show that while there is some agreement, there is also much variability between tools. **Additionally, there is no one method that performs optimally under all conditions ([Soneson and Dleorenzi, 2013](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-91)).**

 ![deg1](img/deg_methods1.png)